 Sagarmatha National Park

 The park is a popular destination for trekkers and mountaineers, with several trekking routes leading to the Everest Base Camp and other popular destinations in the region.
 The park also offers several opportunities for adventure tourism, including mountaineering, rock climbing, and whitewater rafting.
-To enter the park, visitors need to obtain a permit from the Sagarmatha National Park office in Kathmandu or from the checkpoint in Monjo.
+To enter the park, visitors need to obtain a permit from the Sagarmatha National Park office in Kathmandu or the checkpoint in Monjo.
 The park has several accommodation options, including lodges and teahouses, which offer basic facilities for trekkers.

 Everest Base Camp